Jazzamat/backend-engineering-case-study/README.md

 #### Concurrency

-In order too utilise concurrent operation for the application, make the appropriate configurations in application.properties and in AsyncConfig.java.
+In order too utilise concurrent operation for the application, we make the appropriate pooling configurations in application.properties and in AsyncConfig.java.
+Wrappers in the BackendService class use the CompletableFuture classes in java to run tasks asyncronously.
+With the configuration at the time of writing, we are able to accomodate users in the order of thousands in a mater of mere hundreds of miliseconds.
+For threadsafe CRUD operations we utilise a technique called optimistic(or pesimistic) locking, which, in short, is a rollback mecahnism that utilises a version attribute in the database tables (using the @version tag) in the case of conflicing operations.
+In the current implementation the consequences of the rolebacks are forwarded to the client, ie if a conflict occurs the change is undone and the client must try again.
+In future iterations this could be handled in the application.

 #### RealTime updates

-# backend-engineering-case-study
+In order to receive realtime updates the client may subscibe to a serverside event (see postman) which in short is an observer pattern for updates to the leaderboards.
+Subscribed clients will recive updates through emitters (as seen in BackendService.java) when ever a change in the leaderboard occurs.